DataMigrators/nextgen.mettleci.io/docs/flow-analysis/flow-rules.md

 #### Description

 Developers where possible should utilise the sort stage rather than utilising the link sort facility.
-The sort stage allows more options for controlling the behaviour of the sort operation, appears in the job monitor as well as better communicating visually to other developers the main functions of the DataStage Flow.
+The sort stage allows more options for controlling the behaviour of the sort operation, appears as a distinct component in monitoring tools, and better communicates a flow's design intentions to other DataStage developers.

-This rule identifies Flows that utilise implicit sorts on a link which may prevent thedeveloper from taking advantqage of some opportunities for performance optimisation, and may reduce the easy maintainability of your Flows.
+This rule identifies flows that utilise implicit sorts on a link which may prevent developers from taking advantage of some opportunities for performance optimisation, and may reduce the easy maintainability of your Flows.
 Both link Sorts and explicit Sorts generate the same underlying orchestrate operators, however the explicit Sort stage offers the following options which are ot available on a link Sort:

 - Sort Key Mode
 - Create Cluster Key Change Column